punitmiddha9/Basic-Banking-System/README.md

 ## How to Run the File

 Step 1: Clone or Download the Project.

+Step 2: Open your terminal/command prompt(preferable: vs code)

-Step 2: Change the directory using `cd` command.
+Step 3: Change the directory using `cd` command.
 ```md
 cd Basic-Banking-System
 ```

-Step 3: Run the Following command.
+Step 4: Run the Following command.
 ```md
 npm run spark_foundation
 ```

-Step 4: Now, go to your browser and search `localhost:3000` BOOM!
+Step 5: Now, go to your browser and search `localhost:3000`

+BOOM!
 Now you can access the Website

 ### Note

 Make sure that you have already installed the MongoDB.
 If you haven't install yet then use this link.
 ```md